Juvenile Defense Lawyer Neosho, MO

 What Are the Different Types of Juvenile Crimes in Neosho and Throughout Missouri?

-• Truancy: According to Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents must ensure that a child is enrolled in and regularly attends school.
+- Truancy: Under Revised Statutes of Missouri § 167.031, also known as the Compulsory Attendance Law, parents are obligated to make sure their child is enrolled in and regularly attends school.
 Homeschooling is an option, but parents must prove the child is getting 1000 hours of instruction.

-• Curfew Violations: Being in public during hours when a minor is required to be at home.
-These vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer on your side.
+- Curfew Violations: This involves being in public during hours when a minor is required to be at home.
+These hours can vary by jurisdiction, highlighting the importance of having an experienced juvenile defense lawyer by your side.

-• Vandalism: Cases of juvenile vandalism are also heard by the Juvenile Division.
+- Vandalism: If a juvenile is charged with vandalism, their case is also heard by the Juvenile Division.
 To be charged, vandalism must be proven to be purposeful.
-Penalties range from restitution and fines to probation or, in severe cases, detention.
+Penalties range from restitution and fines to probation or, in serious cases, detention.

-• Trespassing: In most cases, juvenile trespassing is done with far different intentions than adult trespassing.
-Consequently, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most serious cases, detention.
+- Trespassing: Juvenile trespassing is typically driven by different intentions than adult trespassing.
+Consequently, and fortunately for you, the courts apply different penalties for juveniles – including probation, diversion programs, fines, or, in the most severe cases, detention.

 Who Decides if a Juvenile Can Be Tried as an Adult in Neosho, MO?

 If you are facing serious charges as a juvenile, it is important to consult with a defense attorney in Neosho, MO promptly.
-The legal team at Combs Waterkotte offers free consultations, accessible through (314) 900-HELP or via our online contact form.
+The legal team at Combs Waterkotte offers free consultations, accessible through (314) 900-HELP or through our online contact form.

 Connect With a Juvenile Defense Lawyer in Neosho, MO Right Away at Combs Waterkotte